ashBabu/opendr/projects/control/multi_object_search/README.md

 python multi_object_search_demo.py
 ```

-They demo either executes a training or evaluation instance.
+The demo either executes a training or evaluation instance.
 By default it will evaluate all evaluation-scenes for 75 episodes sequentially.
 The following will list the most important flags in
 ```bash
   best_defaults.yaml